daawaan4x/daawaan4x/README.md

-My name is _Theone_ (pronounced: th-ey-on), I'm a Technical Minecrafter, a Computer Science student, and a Software Developer.
+My name is _Theone_ (pronounced: th-ey-on), I'm a Technical Minecrafter, a Computer Science student, and a Software Developer (2+ YOE).

 I am currently pursuing my undergraduate thesis in background-noise estimation for denoising astronomical images 🌌.
 Here are some of other things I've worked on: